dkdfirefly/adb/hw3/README.md

     ----------------

     > The idea was to come up with interesting association rules using the NYC open datasets.
-    > We have chosen the education field in particular and have tried to combine the demographic information
+    > We have chosen the education sector in particular and have tried to combine the demographic information
     > along with school progress and SAT results to derive these results.
+Datasets from two years have been used
+    > in order to demonstrate this relation.

     File List
     ----